 - Optional: Set the Secondary Dimension as Source/Medium to see them side-by-side.

-Depending on what you see, play around with the different dimensions as the primary and see what is the most popular.
+Depending on what you see, play around with the different dimensions as the primary and see which referrers are the most popular.

 (formerly known as Google AdWords)